 We make a life by what we give.”

-It would be naive to believe that as children mature they naturally develop an attitude of generosity and a belief that they have a role to play in helping people with all kinds of needs.
-Instead, like practicing good manners, being responsible, and being a good sport, generosity is something to be learned and modeled.
-That is the mission of The Generosity Project.
-We are in a position to teach children the value of generosity and volunteerism.
-If we can be as deliberate about fostering philanthropy as we are about signing up our children for sports, we believe we can create more caring communities now and in the future.
+It would be naive to believe that as children mature they recognize that many people in their community are in need and that they have a role in answering those needs.
+However, like practicing good manners and being a good sport, generosity doesn’t develop naturally.
+It is a quality that children need to learn and practice.
+That is what inspired The Generosity Project.
+We believe that by being as deliberate about fostering philanthropy as we are about signing up our children for sports, we can create more caring communities now and in the future.

 As I became more involved in my community, I realized that thousands of people rely on the generosity of others to help them through a crisis, or to cope with a lack of resources.
 I believe that we are all called upon to be givers, even as children.
 I started The Generosity Project to encourage people of all ages to make generosity an essential part of their lives.

 I’ve always admired people who make it a priority to actively help others in need.
 Despite my good intentions to do more, my followthrough was weak.
 Once retired, I had more time and fewer excuses.
 The Generosity Project’s mission of fostering generosity and creating opportunities for groups to give to others became my passion.